BlockchainInstituteChi/weteachblockchain.org/README.md

 #### Terminal Examples
 Definitions have a title and a body value.
 The title should be plain text, but the body supports mixed HTML.

 ```
 {% include callouts/terminal.html
    title="The title of the example"
-	bodyText="<span>Command 1</span><span>Output / or command</span>"
+   user="alex@ubuntu"
+   directory="~/"
+   bodyText="A list of commands, separated by commas, and including a "
 %}
 ```

 ![Definition Screenshot](/assets/img/componentPreviews/terminal.png)